iamkirankumaryadav/Library/Data Science/Unsupervised Learning/Dimensionality Reduction.md

 - e.g If a health dataset contains 96% observations for `35 years` mens, then age and gender features can be eliminated.

 ### Correlation `Threshold`
-- Remove highly correlated features ( Multicollinearity ), this provides `redundant` information.
+- Remove highly correlated features ( Multicollinearity ), remove `redundant` information.

 ### Dimensionality reduction advantage
 - Reduce `dimensions` ( # features ), explains `variance` and minimize `correlation` ( redundancy )

 ### Principle Component Analysis `PCA` : Unsupervised | Numerical
-- `Transforms` large set of variables into small without `loss` of any information in dataset.
+- `Transforms` large set of data into small without `loss` of any information in dataset.
-- Reduce the number of **variables** of dataset, used especially for `numerical` data.
+- Reduce the number of data, especially `numerical` data.

 ### Linear Discriminant Analysis `LDA` : Supervised | Categorical
-- Seperate `classes` or `labels`, works better with large data set, used especially for `categorical` data.
+- Seperate `classes` or `labels`, works better with large data set, especially `categorical` data.

 ### Auto Encoder | Unsupervised | `ANN`
 - Learn and discover the `representation` or `structure` of dataset, ignores noise in data.